-- Professors (especially in environmental science or government) - Heads of local environmental/civic/faith organizations, or student leaders - Respected, charismatic individuals not directly aligned with environmentalism but influential in your community - Conservation or species experts from your local zoo, aquarium, or nature center 4 CREATING AN AGENDA The purpose of the agenda is to keep the teach-in on schedule and goal-oriented.
+- Professors (especially in environmental science or government) - Heads of local environmental/civic/faith organizations, or student leaders - Respected, charismatic individuals not directly aligned with environmentalism but influential in your community - Public officials from your local waste management department

+4 CREATING AN AGENDA The purpose of the agenda is to keep the teach-in on schedule and goal-oriented.
 The Program Team can take the lead in developing the agenda.
 Your moderator will follow the agenda to ensure the teach-in is proceeding as planned.
-Utilize the 'What an Earth Day 2019 Teach-In Can Accomplish' section found earlier in this toolkit for reference.
-Keep in mind that a Teach-In looks to not only educate participants, but also to prepare them to take action.
-TEACH\IN n. a series of lectures and discussions on a subject of public interest focused on taking action The agenda can largely be up to you, but be sure to include the following: - An introduction speech explaining "why are we here?" with an overview of the concept and goals of the teach-in.
-This speech should also introduce the program speakers. - A discussion educating the audience on the environmental and health issues facing the world and the local community related to biodiversity. - A discussion of civic action skills and methods and what needs to be done. - A closing speech addressing the question, "What are the next steps?"
-SAMPLE AGENDA SAMPLE AGENDA of the Organizing Committee 15 mins Introduction by the Chair of the Organizing Committee Education & Program Speakers: Species conservation Education & Program Speakers: Species conservation Education & Program Speakers: Species conservation 1 hr Education & Program Speakers. epochics in our community and around the world.
-30 mins Q&A 30 mins Break Community engagement and civic action panel 1 hr 30 30 mir Q&A Closing Speech and call to action by the Chair of the Closing Speech and call to action by the Chair of the 15 mir Closing Speech and call to detail of the Committee or other leader Organizing Committee or other leader
+Utilize the 'What an Earth Day 2018 Teach-In Should Accomplish' section found earlier in this toolkit for reference.
+The important difference between a teach-in and a conference is its focus on educating, in this case about the problem of plastic pollution and civic action training.
+TEACH-IN n. a series of lectures and discussions on a subject of public interest The agenda can largely be up to you, but be sure to include the following: - An introduction speech explaining "why are we here?" with an overview of the concept and goals of the teach-in.
+This speech should also introduce the Program Speakers. - A discussion educating the audience on the environmental and health issues facing the world and the local community related to plastic pollution. - 3 A discussion of civic action skills and methods - A closing speech addressing the question, "What are the next steps?"
+SAMPLE AGENDA SAMPLE AGENTS 15 mins Introduction by the Coordinator of the Organizing Committee Education & Program Speakers: Plastic pollution and Education & Program Speakers: Plastic pollution and 1 hr what it means for our community 30 mins Q&A 30 mins Break Community engagement and civic action panel 1 hr 30 30 min Q&A Closing Speech and call to action by the Chair of the Closing Speech and call to action by the Chair of the 15 min Closing Speech and Call to detail Organizing Committee or other leader